Pastel Network

 • Provide governance via voting

 5,000,000 PSL of self-staked collateral is required to run a SuperNode (1,000,000 LSP on Testnet).
-In return for providing processing power and storage to the network, SuperNodes earn block rewards and transaction fees.
+In return for providing processing power and storage to the network, SuperNodes earn block rewards and .